CMMAi/HEA_Mechanisms/README.md

-# HEA mechanisms
+# Mechanical properties and deformation mechanisms in CoCrFeMnNi high entropy alloys: a molecular dynamics study
-In this repositiory, we demonstrate the LAMMPS code used in our MD simulations and the snapshot videos for our simulations.
+In this repositiory, we demonstrate the LAMMPS codes used in this paper and the snapshot videos for this simulations.
 An example of an equimolar CoCrFeMnNi HEA system is demoed in this repository.
 You can generate your preferable input and data files using the code from this repository.

 You can find more information in our published work K-T Chen et al. 2021 [[1]](#1).
-MEAM potential files were worked by Choi et al. 2018 [[2]](#2).
+The potential files were done by Choi et al. 2018 [[2]](#2).

 ## Tensile simulation
 If you wish to run our code, we use the **`lammps-16Mar18`** version of LAMMPS with mpi execution.